 Depending on the underlying causes, some types of kidney disease can be treated.
 Often, though, chronic kidney disease has no cure, but the treatment that is being offered conventionally will help control signs and symptoms, reduce complications, and slow progression of the disease.
 If your kidneys become severely damaged, you may need treatment for end-stage kidney diseases.

-The conventional treatment for kidney disorders involves some oral steroidal anti-inflammatory drugs.
+The conventional treatment for chronic kidney disease involves some oral steroidal anti-inflammatory drugs.
 In critical conditions, patients can be advised to be on dialysis frequently.
 However, these can be taken as only supplementary treatments; however, it should as well be noted that lifelong supplementation may result in unwanted complications and hence should be avoided.
 Otherwise in order to regain back the normal kidney function, kidney transplant is the only available option; but again that possibly is not a good idea because, either it may be difficult to get a matched organ or even if you get a matched donor, possibly your body can suffer with other opportunistic infections, during or after transplant due to compromised immunity.

 Thus, medical fraternity had been always in search of some alternative treatment options to avoid steroids and kidney transplantation.
 Stem cell treatment can be the best choice for all the nephrological issues.
 Stem cells are the naive cells of the body, which can be differentiated into many cells upon proper activation.
 This remarkable property of stem cells can be exploited to treat a variety of medical problems.
 From the loads of data, available from various clinical trials; it has been observed that stem cells once injected into the body, can release some proteins, growth factors and cytokines, to promote the growth of kidney cells and proximal tubular epithelial cells.